glennhickey/vg2sg/README.md

 Iteratatively add VG paths to side graph.
 Consecutive VG nodes will be merged greedily when possible.

+## Important

+This is organized as a stand-alone exectuable (ie reads VG protbuf directly) mostly so I can start developing on my mac (where VG won't build).
+Chances are, some logic from VG will be needed eventually (from what I understand from vg.proto, graphs > 64MB need to be merged, for example).
+At that point will have to look at either integrating into VG or linking against it (and its millions of deps)...

 ## Instructions

 **Dependencies:**    [VG](https://github.com/ekg/vg).
 Expected to be in sister directory to vg2sg but can be changed in include.mk.